iProgramMC/NanoShellOS/readme.md

 GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.
+If not, see [the GNU licenses](https://www.gnu.org/licenses/).

 This software is licensed under the GNU General Public License V3.